Progestin-induced virilization: Androgens

 The first drugs reported to cause fetal masculinization were the androgens methandriol and methyltestosterone in the mid-1950s.

-On June 21, 1976, the FDA approved the androgen danazol (Danocrine), a derivative of ethisterone, for treatment of endometriosis, with a warning that its use in pregnancy is contraindicated because of the risk of masculinization of external genitalia of female fetuses.
+On June 21, 1976, the FDA approved the androgen danazol (Danocrine), a derivative of ethisterone, for treatment of endometriosis, with a warning that its use in pregnancy is contraindicated because of the risk of masculinization of vulvas of female fetuses.

-The first case report of fetal masculinization of the external genitalia of a female infant born to a mother inadvertently treated in pregnancy with danazol was published in 1981.
+The first case report of fetal masculinization of the vulva of a female infant born to a mother inadvertently treated in pregnancy with danazol was published in 1981.

 Between 1975 and 1990, the manufacturer of Danocrine, Winthrop Laboratories, received reports worldwide of 129 pregnant women exposed to danazol, with 94 completed pregnancies and the birth of 57 female infants – 23 (40%) of whom were virilized with a pattern of clitoromegaly, fused labia and urogenital sinus formation, with genital reconstructive surgery usually, but not always, required in childhood.

 It is likely that the true rate of occurrence is much less than 40%, as many cases with a normal outcome would not be reported.
 No genital anomalies were reported where danazol therapy was discontinued before the 8th week of pregnancy.

 The warnings against use of danazol were progressively strengthened in the 1980s.
-In 1991 the FDA required a black box warning that use of danazol in pregnancy is contraindicated because exposure to danazol in utero may result in androgenic effects on the female fetus causing external genitalia masculinization.
+In 1991, the FDA required a black box warning that use of danazol in pregnancy is contraindicated because exposure to danazol in utero may result in androgenic effects on the female fetus causing vulvar masculinization.
 The black box warning recommends a sensitive hCGβ-subunit pregnancy test immediately prior to starting danazol therapy and use of a non-hormonal method of contraception during therapy.

-As of 2000, there had been published reports of fetal masculinization of female external genitalia in:
+As of 2000, there had been published reports of fetal masculinization of the vulva in: